googlearchive/firereader/README.md

 ## Use this code in your project

-Firereader was built using the [angular-seed](https://github.com/angular/angular-seed) project and [angularFire](https://github.com/firebase/angularFire).
-It can be used as a template for integrating Firebase with either of these libs.
+Firereader was built using [angularFire](https://github.com/firebase/angularFire).

 To use this code in your own project, follow the instructions in the [angular-seed README](https://github.com/angular/angular-seed).
 The only additional step is to open `app/js/config.js` and set your Firebase URL.

+If you are looking for a working seed project to build AngularFire apps, check out [AngularFire-seed](https://github.com/firebase/angularFire-seed)!

 ## Contributing